isomerpages/govtech-corp/media/technews/_posts/2022-03-03-post-Blood, Flesh and 3D printing?.md

 <p>Traditional manufacturing of dental implants is also largely analogue,
 with the quality of the product and its fit to a patient highly dependent on the skill of the attending technician.</p>
-<p>But&nbsp;<a href="https://dental.formlabs.com/blog/digital-dentistry-dental-3d-printing/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">3D printing</a>&nbsp;has
-made it possible for faster customisation that digitally scans the patient instead of relying on moulds, improving accuracy and patient comfort.
+<p>But&nbsp;3D printing&nbsp;has made it possible for faster customisation
+that digitally scans the patient instead of relying on moulds, improving accuracy and patient comfort.
 The 3D printing process also enables greater precision in crafting artificial teeth or aligners that are unique to patients.</p>
 <h3>Food</h3>
 <div class="isomer-image-wrapper">
 <img style="width: 70%;" height="auto" width="100%" alt="Graphic of burger being 3D printed using organic materials" src="/images/technews/Blood__Flesh_and____3D_printing___5_.jpg">
 </div>
-<p>Image by <a href="https://www.freepik.com/free-vector/realistic-composition-with-process-burger-3d-printing-vector-illustration_6933102.htm#query=3d%20print%20food&amp;position=1&amp;from_view=search&amp;track=ais&amp;uuid=e7b35946-2277-4755-8580-3a604a68b3ce" rel="noopener noreferrer nofollow" target="_blank">macrovector</a> on
-Freepik</p>
 <p>Yes, you read that right, food.
 Instead of just using material like plastic,
 edible materials can be used as well.</p>
-<p>While&nbsp;<a href="https://all3dp.com/2/3d-printed-food-3d-printing-food/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">3D printed food</a>&nbsp;has
-not reached a mass market level (yet), it is nonetheless opening up possibilities of creating intricate designs and personalised meals.
-I mean, just look at some of these 3D-printed&nbsp;<a href="https://www.3dsourced.com/3d-printers/chocolate-3d-printer/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">chocolates</a>&nbsp;and tell me they aren’t too beautiful to be eaten.</p>
+<p>While&nbsp;3D printed food&nbsp;has not reached a mass market level (yet),
+it is nonetheless opening up possibilities of creating intricate designs and personalised meals.
+I mean, just look at some of these 3D-printed&nbsp;chocolates&nbsp;and tell me they aren’t too beautiful to be eaten.</p>
 <h3>I’m intrigued, how do I get started?</h3>
 <p>Three regional libraries (Jurong, Tampines and Woodlands) have 3D printing